neondatabase/website/content/docs/extensions/wal2json.md

 updatedOn: '2024-07-30T20:25:11.767Z'
 ---

 The `wal2json` plugin is a logical replication decoding output plugin for Postgres.
-It lets you to convert Write-Ahead Log (WAL) changes into JSON format, making it easier to consume and process database changes in various applications, such as data replication, auditing, event-driven services, and real-time analytics.
+It lets you convert the Write-Ahead Log (WAL) changes into JSON format, making it easier to consume and process database changes in various applications, such as data replication, auditing, event-driven services, and real-time analytics.

 <CTA />